jplindstrom/p5-autobox-Transform/README.md

         ->sum;

 ## Comparison of vanilla Perl and autobox version

+These are only for when there's a straightforward and simple Perl equivalent.

     ### map_by - method call: $books are Book objects
     my @genres = map { $_->genre() } @$books;